PricingFrontier/python-for-pricing-course/docs/index.md

 ## [Chapter 1: Principles](./1.
 Principles/)

 Explore the key principles that underpin modern pricing workflows in Python.
-Topics include transparency, automation, modularity, and collaboration - all essential for building robust, auditable, and scalable analytical processes.
+Topics include transparency, automation, modularity, and collaboration - all essential for building robust, auditable, and most importantly reproducible analytical processes.

 ## [Chapter 2: Setting up](./2.
 Setting up/)

 Get hands-on with your development environment.
-This section walks you through installing Python, using Visual Studio Code, managing virtual environments, and version-controlling your work with Git - all tailored for pricing analysts.
+This section walks you through installing Python, using Visual Studio Code, managing virtual environments, and version-controlling your work with Git.

 ## [Chapter 3: Data Manipulation](./3.
 Data Manipulation/)

 Learn the core Python syntax and tools needed to work with data effectively.
-You’ll cover notebooks, data types, loops, libraries, and how to manipulate dataframes - the foundation for any pricing model or analysis.
+You’ll cover notebooks, python syntax, libraries, and how to manipulate dataframes - the foundation for any pricing model or analysis.

 ## [Chapter 4: Visualisation](./4.
 Visualisation/)